endemic/freecell/README.md

   -> **breakthru** I think this is actually happening only on first move, before the `grabbed` object updates its position.
 If a card is clicked but not moved enough, `grabbed` stays at (0, 0), which would naturally overlap the first foundation (if the window is narrow enough).
 The `grabbed.drop` behavior changes based on whether the `moved` flag is set or not.
 I think the solution might be to update the `grabbed` object's position?
 - [x] Scrollbars appear on the page; figure out what is causing them
 - [ ] Make cards taller, for better play on mobile; also need larger numbers/suits
+- [ ] add `targetPosition` prop or similar on cards/foundations, so we don't need to calculate offset when moving/animating
+- [ ] double-clicked cards moving to foundations still go "under" other cards; their z-indices aren't set high enough